 “I work well with the kids who are kind of social misfits or feel like outsiders.
-I am able to convey that I know, and I understand, I’ve been there myself.
+I am able to convey that I know, and I understand.
 I help them increase their self-confidence, build more friendships, and be better able to live with their own ‘quirkiness.’

 “It is my goal to help these young people find their meaning in life.”